buraksazli/ToDo-List/README.md

 # ToDo-List
-It is a ToDo App written HTML, Bootstrap and Vanilla Javascript.
+It is a ToDo App written with HTML, Bootstrap and Vanilla Javascript.